getodk/web-forms/README.md

 ### Why not build an engine that operates directly on XLSForms?

 While XLSForm is a powerful form authoring format, it doesn't have clearly defined engine semantics or a formal specification.
 An XLSForm engine would have to refer to the underlying ODK XForms specification for much of its behavior and represent the form in a way that's appropriate for XPath querying.

+### When are you going to add XYZ?

+If there's specific functionality you're eager to see, please let us know [on the ODK forum](https://forum.getodk.org/).
+You can see what we're currently prioritizing on [the project board](https://github.com/orgs/getodk/projects/10/views/1) and the [ODK roadmap](https://getodk.org/roadmap).

+### The default theme looks very... gray.
+Will I be able to customize it?

+We will be adding color and more styling soon.
+We intend to expose a way to do basic theming as well as a no-styles option to let advanced users define their own styling.

 ## Related projects